 Janci: Thank you!

-Be sure to stop by the Writer’s Toolbox for free, useful tools that no author should go without.
 Image courtesy of Tim Samoff via Flickr, Creative Commons.